 Finally, non-Indigenous members in particular are encouraged to begin—or to continue—taking steps toward reconciliation.
 Indigenous people whose children were stolen want proper burials for their children; bring the children home.

-An email will be sent prior to the January meeting to ALL CUPE with a link attachment to sign up for the meeting.
-Sign up will be through SD23 Dashboard/Workshop Tile/Login as there is a limited number of participants allowed due to COVID restrictions.
+An email was sent to ALL CUPE with a link attachment to sign up for the meeting.
+Sign up was through SD23 Dashboard/Workshop Tile/Login.
+Only those members registered were able to attend.

 CUPE BC will be hosting a series of information webinars for CUPE members on the Plan Partners BC Municipal Pension Plan Redesign changes.

 Please read the information in the link below for further details.

 The Union has received a few phone calls from CEAs who have attended staff meetings at their schools and thought they were being paid to attend the meetings because of the SIA (Service Improvement Allocation) Fund.

 The SIA Fund does not take effect until July 1, 2020.
 The fund will only cover 1 staff meeting per month up to one hour held outside of school hours.